-

 - A private organisation, where the purpose of the suit falls within the purpose of the organisation; or

-- A public authority authorised by law to act as the group representative
+- A public authority authorised by law to act as the representative of the group

-With regard to point number 3, it should be noted that the Danish Consumer Ombudsman was the only public institution authorised by law to act as the group representative until the introduction of the Implementation Act.
-This Act strengthens consumer protection by allowing more organisations and authorities representing consumer interests to be authorised to bring new types of class actions against traders.
+With regard to point number 3, the Danish Consumer Ombudsman was the only public institution authorised by law to act as the group representative until the Implementation Act was introduced.
+The Act strengthens consumer protection by allowing more organisations and authorities representing consumer interests to bring new types of class actions against traders.

-Furthermore, it must be noted that the group representative is not required to be appointed by the court in accordance with the Implementation Act.
-In addition, the authorities do not need to be empowered by law to act as group representatives since authorities as well as organisations can request approval from the Minister of Trade and Industry, cf. section 3, subsection 1, of the Implementation Act.
-The Competition and Consumer Authority submits a list of authorised representatives to the European Commission, who will publish the list, cf. section 4, subsection 1, of the Implementation Act.
-This entails that each EU Member State must respect the approvals of authorities and organisations granted by other Member States.
-This further entails that an approved organisation or authority in another Member State can take legal action against a trader in Denmark, cf. section 7 of the Implementation Act.
+The group representative does not have to be appointed by the court under the Implementation Act.
+In addition, the authorities do not need to be authorised by law to act as group representatives, as both public authorities and organisations may apply to the Minister of Trade and Industry for authorisation, cf. Section 3, subsection 1, of the Implementation Act.
+The Competition and Consumer Authority submits a list of authorised representatives to the European Commission, which publishes the list, cf. Section 4, subsection 1, of the Implementation Act.
+This entails that each EU Member State must respect the approvals of public authorities and organisations granted by other EU Member States.
+Further, an approved authority or organisation in another Member State can take legal action against a party in Denmark, cf. section 7 of the Implementation Act.

-According to section 3, subsection 2 and 3, of the Implementation Act, several conditions must be met before an authorisation can take place.
-For instance, the organisation must be non-profit, independent as well as able to demonstrate 12 months of activity in the field of consumer protection.
+According to Section 3, subsection 2 and 3, of the Implementation Act, several conditions must be met before an authorisation can approved.
+For example, the organisation must be non-profit-making, independent and have been active in the field of consumer protection for 12 months.

-If an authority or organisation no longer fulfil the conditions, the Minister of Trade and Industry may revoke its approval, cf. section 5, subsection 1, of the Implementation Act.
-The Minister of Trade and Industry assesses, at least every five years, whether the approved authorities and organisations continue to fulfil the conditions.
+If an authority or organisation no longer fulfils the conditions, the Minister of Trade and Industry may revoke its approval, cf. Section 5, subsection 1, of the Implementation Act.
+At least every fifth year, the Minister of Trade and Industry shall review, whether the approved authorities and organisations still meet the conditions.

 -